tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 # Firmware and software versions

-Stedin's field devices (RTUs, protection relays, smart grid terminals) run firmware: executable code stored in non-volatile memory that implements the device's protocols, logic, and functionality.
-Each firmware version is uniquely identified by a version number, and Stedin maintains records of which devices are running which versions.
+Field devices (RTUs, protection relays, smart grid terminals) run firmware: executable code stored in non-volatile memory that implements the device's protocols, logic, and functionality.
+Each firmware version is uniquely identified by a version number, and the operator maintains records of which devices are running which versions.
 Version tracking, upgrade histories, and cryptographic verification of firmware integrity form the observable layer for hardware compromise detection.

 ## Firmware version baselines

-Each field device at Stedin is expected to run a specific known firmware version.
+Each field device is expected to run a specific known firmware version.
 RTUs at medium-voltage stations might be running a Smart Grid Terminal firmware version such as 3.5.2.
 Protection relays, with the maker inferred as SIPROTEC or SEL, might be running a version such as 5.12.4.
-Stedin keeps a baseline of the expected version for each device.
+A baseline of the expected version is kept for each device.

 A query to the device (via the SCADA, via the engineering tool, or via a direct connection) asks the device to report